villez/rbcal/README.md

 ## Installing

-Requires Ruby 1.9.x+/2.x - does *NOT* work with Ruby 1.8.7.
-The exact version cutoff not determined.
-The reason is mainly because the program uses the `Date` stdlib class heavily, and some of the features aren't available in 1.8.7, and it has been end-of-lifed anyway so I have no interest in putting in extra effort to support it.
+Requires Ruby 1.9.x/2.x - does *NOT* work with Ruby 1.8.7.
+The exact version cutoff hasn't been determined.
+The reason is mainly because the program utilizes the `Date` stdlib class heavily, and some of the features used aren't available in 1.8.7; since it has been end-of-lifed anyway, I have no interest in putting in extra effort to support it even though that is technically feasible.

 There is a simple shell script to install the program for use, `install.sh` However it's very basic and just copies the main script